kenatiod/MUT/Understanding Machine Understanding.md

 As AI systems become increasingly sophisticated in their language understanding and generation capabilities, a significant challenge has emerged: the phenomenon of AI hallucinations.
 AI hallucinations occur when a language model generates false, misleading, or nonsensical information that is presented with the same level of confidence as factual statements.

 AI hallucinations can take many forms, from subtle inaccuracies to outright fabrications.
 For example, a language model might generate a plausible-sounding but entirely fictitious historical event, or confidently assert a false scientific claim.
 These hallucinations can be difficult to detect, as they are often seamlessly woven into otherwise coherent and fluent outputs.
+Researchers have proposed several taxonomies to categorize these hallucinations, based on their manifestations and underlying causes (Maleki, et al. 2024)(Huang, et al. 2023).

+One common categorization distinguishes between factual hallucinations and coherence hallucinations (Bilan 2024).
+Factual hallucinations occur when the generated content contradicts known facts or includes fabricated information presented as factual.
+For example, an LLM might claim that a historical event occurred in the wrong year or provide incorrect scientific information.
+Coherence hallucinations, on the other hand, refer to instances where the generated text exhibits internal inconsistencies or lacks logical flow, even if the individual statements may be factually correct.

+Another taxonomy classifies hallucinations based on their severity, ranging from minor inaccuracies to complete fabrications (Balch, et al. 2024).
+Minor inaccuracies may involve slight deviations from factual information, such as misremembering specific details or dates.
+Moderate hallucinations involve more significant deviations, such as conflating or combining different pieces of information.
+Severe hallucinations, often referred to as "complete fabrications," involve the generation of entirely fictitious content presented as factual information.

 The causes of AI hallucinations are complex and multifaceted.
 One contributing factor is the nature of the training data used to develop language models.
 If the training data contains inaccuracies, biases, or misleading information, the model may learn to generate similar outputs.
 Additionally, the probabilistic nature of language models means that they are inherently prone to generating statistically plausible but not necessarily truthful sequences of words.